vboyev-MSFT/defender-docs/defender-endpoint/mde-linux-arm.md

 ## Deploy Defender for Endpoint on Linux for ARM devices

-You can choose from several methods to deploy Defender for Endpoint on Linux on your ARM64-based device:
+You can choose from several methods to deploy Defender for Endpoint on Linux to your ARM64-based device:

 - [Installer script](#deploy-using-the-installer-script)
 - [Ansible](#deploy-using-installer-script-with-ansible)